PQuod/pquod/README.md

 ### Hi there 👋
-I'm P_Quod, a french artist and web developer based in Rennes.
+I'm Lucie Desaubliaux, a french artist and web developer based in Rennes.

 My dev website is [here](https://pquod.github.io/dev_portfolio/) My artist website is [there](http://luciedesaubliaux.fr)